 WHAT’S IN THIS REVIEW?

 Best known for their award-winning antivirus software, how does Avast Secureline VPN hold up during testing?
 Not well, as it turns out.
 It’ll protect you from hackers and trackers, but it’s still left wanting in terms of privacy, while there’s no point in asking about any additional features.
-There are other VPNs that fit the bill much better.
+There are other premium VPNs that fit the bill much better.

 Here’s everything you could possibly need to know about the service, including what we thought about the seven-day trial of their software.

 As budget VPNs go, Avast’s Secureline VPN isn’t the worst we’ve tested, despite a number of worrying aspects in terms of privacy and security.
 There’s a great free trial, offering their full range of servers with no restrictions.
 However, it’s not especially fast, while the premium service does leave a lot to be desired compared to others on the market.